 - The Great Gatsby by author F. Scott Fitzgerald

-The great American Dream of Nick Carraway is devastated when he realize that “Grass is always green on the other side”.
+The great American Dream of Nick Carraway is devastated when he realizes that “Grass is always green on the other side”.
 It’s a Masterpiece of Fitzgerald.

-Worth reading & implementing this Book .
-My favorite is ‘WIN-Win’ because it was out the Box and it breaks our conditioning that "if one will win then other will lose".
+Worth reading & implementing this Book.
+My favourite is ‘WIN-Win’ because it was out the Box and it breaks our conditioning that "if one will win then others will lose".

 - Jonathan Livingston Seagull, written by Richard Bach

 What a book, it shows the youth revolting against society.
 In seagulls society flying was restricted to get food but he started enjoying flying so he was thrown out of the society.

 Life Changing Experience.
 Don’t miss this book

 - How to win friends and influence people by Dale Carnegie

 Being introvert I always had trouble making a friend but after reading it, I found it really easy to start conversations.
 Beneficial for all.

 Its all about your thoughts, every thought send vibrations to the universe and same come back to you in return.
 In short, if you will think good then everything will be in your favour

 - Stay Alive All Your Life by Dr Norman Vincent Peale